30+ Cute Fall Outfits: Your Ultimate Fall Capsule Wardrobe

 Accent Fall Colors for Brunettes/Black Hair

 As I mentioned, bright and bold go well with darker hair such as yours.
 This category consists of some strong colors that include gorgeous jewel tones.
-In the blue range, think royal blue or sapphire and teal; dark greens would be emerald, olive or jade; plum and magenta are great purple hues: and with red, you can go into a deep or ruby red.
+In the blue range, think royal blue or sapphire and teal; dark greens would be an emerald, olive, or jade; plum and magenta are great purple hues: and with red, you can go into a deep or ruby red.
 While brown and beige neutrals aren’t great for you, you can usually dive into the yellow pool with a light lemony yellow or darker mustard color and even go with strong burnt orange.
-Lastly, let’s not forget gold!
+Lastly, let’s not forget the gold color!

 Fall Color Guide for Gray/Silver/White Hair